TomPace101/nanopore_diffusion/notes.md

 _TODO_ use output_eff effective_D in place of effective_diffusion in all locations.
 See log 2018-07-10 for more information.

+_TODO_ refactor post-processing
+Think of post-processing in terms of tasks to complete.
+Right now we have collection tasks and plotting tasks.
+But sometimes we need to do calculations as well.
+These should allow for scripts, or customization modules the way the solvers do.

+Sometimes these calculations will need to refer to model metadata, so we should set up a way to have that just like we do for meshes.
+That is, there's a yaml file the simulator loads OTHER than the model parameters.
+It doesn't belong in modelparameters because the intention is that modelparameters is written by a human.
+This other file could be created by something else.
+For example, it could come from the same script that generated an hdf5 file.
+Well, then, maybe it should just be loaded from the hdf5 file as well?
+(That means that function should be able to take a sequence of field tags, not just one.)
+But then, what if I do want it written by a human?
+Then, it should go in modelparameters somehow.

+_TODO_ solutionfield should be renamed

 # Formula derivations
 - _TODO_ NP linearization notebook